Sensei Jay Tall

 Walter "Buck" Braxton

 Buck is a retired Lieutenant from the New Jersey Division of Criminal Justice.
 He also is a substitute teacher for the Rahway New Jersey School District.
 Buck studied Aikido under the instruction of Shihan Rick Stickles for over twenty years.
-He teaches Aikido in the afternoon and evening weapons classes.
+He teaches Aikido in the afternoon.

 His favorite saying is “Keep Your Aikido Sharp”.